sinamathew/alx-zero_day/README.md

 As software projects grow in lines of code and contributor head count, the costs of communication overhead and management complexity also grow.
 SCM is a critical tool to alleviate the organizational strain of growing development costs.

+## Source code management tools

+There are so many SCM tools that software developers and engineers can take advantage of. but the most popular ones are:
+* Git
+  * Github
+  * Gitlab
+  * Gitea
+  * Gitee
+* Fossil
+* Mercurial
+* Subversion

+### Git

+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

+Git was created  by Linus Torvalds and Gitee, Gitea, Github and Gitlab  are based on Git.

+### Fossil

+Fossil is a software configuration management, bug tracking system and wiki software server for use in software development created by D. Richard Hipp.

+### Mercurial

+Mercurial is a popular distributed version control system, that offers way to archive as well as to save older versions of source code.
+Mercurial came into existence in 2005 as an open-source version control system and was developed by Matt Mackall.\

+### Subversion

+Apache Subversion (often abbreviated SVN, after its command name svn) is a software versioning and revision control system distributed as open source under the Apache License.

 ## The importance of source code management tools

 When multiple developers are working within a shared codebase it is a common occurrence to make edits to a shared piece of code.
 Separate developers may be working on a seemingly isolated feature, however this feature may use a shared code module.
 Therefore developer 1 working on Feature 1 could make some edits and find out later that Developer 2 working on Feature 2 has conflicting edits.